The Importance of Boundaries

 So before reacting in a hostile or rash way, take a moment to re-evaluate your feelings.
 How you can better manage your boundaries while finding a way to move forward and regaining the trust that may have been lost in the process?
 How can you continue to ensure your boundaries are clear to those around you.

 What do I Need?

 So with some self-awareness and reflection, you can better understand your values and beliefs.
 Having a clear understanding of your wants and needs helps you easily determine the boundaries you need to ensure your emotional protection.
-Emotional protection can assist in building your self worth and outward trust.
+Emotional protection can assist in building your self-worth and outward trust.
 That is not to say it won’t be uncomfortable, challenging, or bumpy every step of the way.
 But, in watching Sara’s videos and trying to locate my own boundaries and all the underlying factors to go along with, I learned that there is a real assuredness in conserving personal authenticity from boundaries.

 I believe that as humans, we are inevitably put in uncomfortable situations at some point and boundaries are a way to better control the discomfort that comes with close relationships.
 By setting a boundary, we are getting the uncomfortable moment out of the way rather than waiting for the boundary to be crossed, without the other party knowing, leading to potentially a much more upsetting situation.
 Boundaries allow us the opportunity to be uncomfortable while staying true to ourselves.
-Ultimately leading to strengthened bonds and relationships of a much deeper caliber; a true understanding your own and each other’s needs.
+Ultimately leading to strengthened bonds and relationships of a much deeper calibre; a true understanding of your own and each other’s needs.